Tomjosetj31/note-app/README.md

-# Django Note App
+# Note App

-Django Note App is a web application that allows users to create, view, edit, and delete notes.
+Note App is a web application that allows users to create, view, edit, and delete notes.
 This app provides a simple and user-friendly interface for managing your notes effectively.

 ## Features